Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 which is a diagonal matrix plus a rank-$1$ update.
 Applying the matrix determinant lemma and rearranging, we get the following expression for the Jacobian determinant, which can be computed in $\bigo{D}$:

 The radial flow is not invertible for all values of $\beta$.
-A sufficient condition for invertibility is $\beta > -\alpha$, since it ensures that $\det J_{f_\vphi}(\rvz)$ is non-zero everywhere.
+A sufficient condition for invertibility is $\beta > -\alpha$.

-In summary, planar, Sylvester and radial flows have $\bigo{D}$ Jacobian determinants, and can be made invertible by suitably restricting their parameters.
-However, there is no analytical way of computing their inverse.
+In summary, planar, Sylvester and radial flows have Jacobian determinants that cost $\bigo{D}$ to compute, and can be made invertible by suitably restricting their parameters.
+However, there is no analytical way of computing their inverse, which is why these flows have mostly been used to approximate posteriors for variational autoencoders.
 Moreover, each individual transformation is fairly simple, and it's not clear how the flexibility of the flow can be increased other than by increasing the number of transformations.
-For these reasons, these types of flow have mostly been used to approximate posteriors for variational autoencoders and rarely as generative models in their own right.

-\subsection{Practical considerations when combining transformations}
+\subsection{Practical Considerations when Combining Transformations}

 Implementing a flow often amounts to composing as many transformations as computation and memory will allow.
 For instance, \citet{kingma2018glow}'s Glow architecture employs as many as $320$ sub-transformations distributed across $40$ GPUs to achieve state-of-the-art image generation.
 Working with such deep flows introduces additional challenges of a practical nature.
 In this section, we summarize two techniques that, respectively, stabilize the optimization and ease the computational demands of deep flows.